-The proposed legislation, known as the "Game Fowl Farm Registration and Preservation Act," aims to establish a regulatory framework for game fowl farms in Arkansas.
+The proposed bill, titled the "Game Fowl Farm Registration and Preservation Act," aims to establish a regulatory framework for game fowl farms in Arkansas.
 It introduces a registration requirement for game fowl farms, mandating that owners register every two years with the Arkansas Livestock and Poultry Commission at no cost, regardless of flock size.
-The act emphasizes the importance of distinguishing lawful game fowl breeding from unlawful rooster fighting, which is defined as a criminal offense under the new law.
-The act also includes provisions for mandatory disease testing every two years to protect public health and the poultry industry from diseases such as avian influenza and Virulent Newcastle disease.
+The bill emphasizes the importance of distinguishing lawful game fowl breeding from unlawful rooster fighting, which it defines as a new offense.
+Additionally, it includes provisions for mandatory disease testing every two years to protect public health and the poultry industry from diseases such as avian influenza and Virulent Newcastle disease.

 Statutes affected: Old version HB1611 V2 - 3-10-2025 11:03 AM: 5-62-120(f)